MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

 # required metadata

 title: How to configure the policy settings | Azure Information Protection
-description: There are 4 settings in the Azure Information Protection policy that apply to all users, all devices.
+description: Configure settings in the Azure Information Protection policy that apply to all users, all devices.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin
-ms.date: 12/07/2016
+ms.date: 12/06/2016
 ms.topic: article
 ms.prod:
 ms.service: information-protection